A diet for a fast metabolism includes sweet fruity treats, so this Chewy Plum Fudge recipe fits the bill.

-I frequently get asked – so what does a day of eating look like for you?
+I frequently get asked what I eat in a day.
 So I thought I would document it, to help others out.

 So overall I aim for 1,800 calories – 100g protein, 40g of fat and the rest carbs per day.
 I won’t always hit these targets, as measuring and counting every ounce of food I eat is not conducive to a balanced, happy life for me.
 However every quarter or so, I plug everything into cronometer.com to see what’s what, and if anything needs adjusting.